Vinni-Cedraz/push_swap_averager/README.md

 ### advanced features

-You can open the logfiles containing all array permutations that were tested for each size and the ammount of operations push_swap took to sort it.
+- You can open the logfiles containing all array permutations that were tested for each size and the ammount of operations push_swap took to sort it.
 You can also use grep to figure out which and how many arrays scored a given number,
 example:

 `cat pushswap-averager/log_files/test100.log | grep "operations: 600"`

+- You can run parts of the test separately:

+`make -C pushswap-averager basic`

+`make -C pushswap-averager test5`

+`make -C pushswap-averager test100`

+`make -C pushswap-averager test500`

+`make -C pushswap-averager averager`

 ## Development